GenetProject/Genet/README.md

     - Architecture:        x86_64
     - CPU(s):              32
     - Model name:          Intel(R) Xeon(R) Silver 4110 CPU @ 2.10GHz
+So the installation below only runs on Ubuntu.

 ### Download the source code